gimjung/digital-CV/README.md

 <br><br>

 **Senior Datawarehouse | Senior BI Specialist** ) _(2003 - 2014)_ <br>
   Providing data-driven, action-oriented solutions to challenging business problems.
-Business-minded data scientist with a demonstrated ability to deliver valuable insights via   data analytics methods with over thirteen years of experience in Data warehouse and Business Intelligent specialist with cross-functional expertise in the financial,    Telecommunication and manufacturing industry with strong analytical and problem-solving skills.
+Business-minded data scientist with a demonstrated ability to deliver valuable insights via   data analytics methods with over seventeen years of experience in Data warehouse and Business Intelligent specialist with cross-functional expertise in the financial,    Telecommunication and manufacturing industry with strong analytical and problem-solving skills.
 Good relationship and communication skill, hard-working and able to work under pressure.
   <br><br>

 ## 📌 Skill Summaries